OakesekAo/QuizPrepAi/README.md

 2. Click the "Start Quiz" button to begin
 3. Answer the questions presented
-4. Review feedback on what areas to focus on based on your performance
-5. Create custom quizzes by selecting specific questions from the database
+4. Review feedback on what areas to focus on based on your performance ~~5.
+Create custom quizzes by selecting specific questions from the database~~

 ## Contributing